-Treatment for COPD
+Treatment and Medications for COPD

 - Relax the muscles around the lungs’ breathing tubes

 All of which makes breathing easier.

 Pulmonary rehabilitation (pull mon aire ree reha bill ii tay shun) is also a very important treatment for COPD that includes showing you exercises and activities right for you, learning about your COPD and breathing techniques as well as the correct way to use your inhalers or nebulizers.
 It is one of the most effective treatments we have but is not often recommended or available.
 Ask about it.

 There are two basic ways that medicines open up the airways in your lungs: They act as Maintenance (controllers or preventers) or Relievers (rescue or quick relief).
 Here we’ll refer to them as either controllers or rescue relievers.
 An easy way to understand how these medicines work is to look at this in the same way we look at fire.

 Maintenance (Controllers-Prevention): As a responsible person, you do your best to prevent fires by maintaining your home, keeping the electrical wires operating safely, turning off the stove when you’re not using it and putting hot matches in a fireproof container or in water.
 All these things prevent a fire from starting.
 If you are not careful, what might happen?
 A fire could start, and even if it starts slow and small, it could quickly become a raging inferno.
 As we all know, it makes a lot more sense to prevent a fire than allow one to start!
 This is what you do with your Maintenance medicines - try to prevent symptoms and flare ups.